IrisShaders/Iris/docs/changelogs/1.7.0/full.md

 - Added debug groups.
 This groups together information in RenderDoc for easy viewing.
 - Added support for Indirect Compute shaders.
 This allows you to dispatch a compute shader with the work group amount specified from a SSBO.
-    - To use this, you must use `indirect.pass = bufferObjectNumber` in shaders.properties, and the first object in the SSBO must be an `uvec3`.
+    - To use this, you must use `indirect.pass = bufferObjectNumber offsetInBuffer` in shaders.properties, and the object at offset in the
+      SSBO must be an `uvec3`.
         - ***If you do not do this, your PC will most likely crash trying to dispatch 2147483647^3 work groups.
 Don't do that.***